ajcastanedag/Germany_TP_infographic_MB2/README.md

 ## **3.Stripes Plot**

-This plot is made to show the temperature and precipitation mean values variations through the years, its based on [Dr. Dominic Royé](https://dominicroye.github.io/en) [Post](https://dominicroye.github.io/en/2018/how-to-create-warming-stripes-in-r/) and includes in color the value variations, in a black line the actual data and in a curve the trend of the data.
+This plot is achieved though [3.Stripes.R](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/3.Stripes.R) script and was made to plot the temperature and precipitation mean values variations through the years.
+Its based on [Dr. Dominic Royé](https://dominicroye.github.io/en) [Post](https://dominicroye.github.io/en/2018/how-to-create-warming-stripes-in-r/) and includes in color the value variations, in a black line the actual data scaled to the height of the stripes and in a curve the trend of the data.

 ![Year_Stripes](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/Graph_Sample/Year_Stripes.png)

 ## **4.Bivariate Map**

-Once all data is gathered by its yearly and monthly variations,  the distribution of the variables inside different  administrative areas is made based on [Biscale](https://github.com/slu-openGIS/biscale) maps.
-Those areas are downloaded from [gadm](https://gadm.org/) and consist in 4 levels being the level 1 the states and in level 4  municipalities.
+Once all data is gathered by its yearly and monthly variations,  the distribution of the variables inside different  administrative areas is made based on a [Biscale](https://github.com/slu-openGIS/biscale) maps using the [4.Bivariate.R](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/4.Bivariate.R) script.
+The administrative areas are downloaded from [gadm](https://gadm.org/) and consist in 4 levels being the level 1 the states and in level 4  municipalities.

 ![Bivariate](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/Graph_Sample/Bivariate.png)